jbochenek/RepData_PeerAssessment1/PA1_template.md

 no.na.act.week <- aggregate(steps ~ interval + weekday,no.na.act, mean)
 ```

-### -Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+### \*Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ``` r
 ggplot(no.na.act.week, aes(interval,steps)) + geom_line()+ labs(x="Interval/Time", y="Number of Steps") +